 Another way in which RancherOS is designed specifically for running Docker is that it always runs the latest version of Docker.
 This allows users to take advantage of the latest Docker capabilities and bug fixes.

 Like other minimalist Linux distributions, RancherOS boots incredibly quickly.
 Starting Docker containers is nearly instant, similar to starting any other process.
 This speed is ideal for organizations adopting microservices and autoscaling.

 Docker is an open-source platform designed for developers, system admins, and DevOps.
 It is used to build, ship, and run containers, using a simple and powerful command line interface (CLI).
 To get started with Docker, please visit the Docker user guide.

 You can adjust memory requirements by custom building RancherOS, please refer to reduce-memory-requirements

 Everything in RancherOS is a Docker container.
 We accomplish this by launching two instances of Docker.
 One is what we call System Docker and is the first process on the system.
 All other system services, like

 console, are running in Docker containers.
 System Docker replaces traditional init systems like

 System Docker runs a special container called Docker, which is another Docker daemon responsible for managing all of the user’s containers.
 Any containers that you launch as a user from the console will run inside this Docker.
-This creates isolation from the System Docker containers, and ensures normal user commands don’t impact system services.
+This creates isolation from the System Docker containers and ensures that normal user commands don’t impact system services.